Scattering observables and correlation function for $p ~f_1(1285)$ revisited: Results

 Note that this time there are changes with respect to Ref.~\cite{Encarnacion:2025lyf}.
 In that work we obtained $a_0= 1.04 -i 0.57$~fm and $r_0= 1.17 +i 1.16$~fm for the inputs $g_{\Lambda(1800)}=4$, $M_{\Lambda(1800)}=1800$~MeV, $\Gamma_{\Lambda(1800)}=200$~MeV\footnote{For a fair comparison, we provide the exact scattering parameters obtained with $g_{\Lambda(1800)}=4$, $M_{\Lambda(1800)}=1800$~MeV, $\Gamma_{\Lambda(1800)}=200$~MeV: $a_0 = 0.638-0.374i \text{ fm}$ and $r_0 = 0.086+0.115i \text{ fm}$.
 Nevertheless, these scattering values fall well within the uncertainties of the present estimations at the $68\%$ confidence level, or close to its edge.}.
 The real part of the scattering length is now about one half of the value obtained in~\cite{Encarnacion:2025lyf}, while the imaginary part remains rather similar.
 On the other hand, the changes in the effective range are significant and we now obtain an effective range that is much smaller than that reported in~\cite{Encarnacion:2025lyf}.

 Next we present the results obtained for the CF. Anticipating the experimental results from the ALICE collaboration, we perform the calculations for different values of the source size parameter of the CF, $R$.
 The results are shown in Fig.~\ref{fig:pf1_CF}.
-We display bands corresponding to different values of $R=0.75$, $1.00$ and $1.25$~fm assuming a $10$\% uncertainty in these values.

-As mentioned above, we use the same amplitudes described in the Appendix of~\cite{Encarnacion:2025lyf} for the present calculations.
-Therefore, we follow the same procedure as in the case of the scattering parameters to estimate the corresponding error bands.
-Note that, for the CF, one must also incorporate the previously assumed $10$\% uncertainty in the source size $R$ when estimating the total uncertainty of the CF. Finally, we remark that the uncertainties induced by variations of the amplitude parameters in the CF are only significant in the vicinity of the threshold, while at higher momenta the uncertainty associated with $R$ becomes the dominant contribution.
+We display bands corresponding to different values of $R=0.75$, $1.00$ and $1.25$~fm.
+As mentioned above, we use the same amplitudes described in the Appendix of~\cite{Encarnacion:2025lyf} for the present calculations and estimate the error band in the same way by taking the theoretical uncertainties from the mass and width of the $\Lambda(1800)$ and from its coupling to $K \bar K^*$.

 The shapes of the CFs are similar, but their strengths differ slightly, changing from about $0.45$ at threshold for $R=0.75$~fm to about $0.55$ for $R=1.25$~fm.
-The results obtained are also qualitatively similar to those obtained in Ref.~\cite{Encarnacion:2025lyf}.
-However, in the present case the correlation function approaches unity more slowly as a function of the momentum.
-We expect that the experimental results will be sufficiently precise to discriminate between these two behaviors.
+The results obtained are also qualitatively similar to those reported in Ref.~\cite{Encarnacion:2025lyf}.
+However, the new unitarization scheme adopted in this work, and the subsequent quantitative differences in the scattering amplitude with respect to that of Ref.~\cite{Encarnacion:2025lyf}, translate into a CF that approaches unity more slowly as a function of the momentum.
+Furthermore, the depletion at low momenta is shallower in the present case.

+We expect that the experimental results will be sufficiently precise to discriminate between these two behaviors, and indeed this is the case.
+In light of the recent preliminary experimental results presented at the Strangeness in Quark Matter 2026 conference~\cite{Serksnyte2026presentation}, only a few days after our prediction became publicly available, the results not only discriminate between these two behaviors but, most importantly, show very good agreement with our prediction for the $R=0.75$~fm case\footnote{Note that this preference for the source size is consistent with the experimental estimation of the effective source radius, which ranges from $0.69$ to $0.82$~fm.}.
+To illustrate the accuracy of the theoretical calculation in describing the $p$--$f_1(1285)$ CF, a comparative figure is provided in Appendix~\ref{sec:testing_prediction}.